CERT-Polska/karton-playground/README.md

 ```
 git clone https://github.com/CERT-Polska/karton-playground.git
 cd karton-playground
-sudo docker-compose up  # this may take a while
+docker compose up  # this may take a while
 ```

 That's it!
 A simple karton deployment is running on your local machine.
 Let's take a look around.